-UNIQA's Own Risk and Solvency Assessment (ORSA) process is forward-looking and is an integral part of the business strategy, the planning processes and the total risk management concept at the same time.
+UNIQA's Own Risk and Solvency Assessment (ORSA) process is forward-looking and is an integral part of the business strategy, the planning processes and the overall risk management concept at the same time.
 The results of the ORSA cover the following contents:

-- 1. Standard formula: process, methodology, appropriateness and variations; - 2.
-Assessment of the overall solvency needs: process, methodology, own funds (OF), overall solvency needs (OSN), stress and scenario analyses, risk mitigation; - Assessment of continuous compliance of the solvency-/minimal capital requirements (SCR/MCR) and technical provisions: process, SCR projection, stress and scenario analyses, technical provisions - 4.
-Conclusions and action plans and - 5.
+- 1. Standard formula: process, methodology, appropriateness and variations; - Assessment of the overall solvency needs: process, methodology, own funds (OF), economic capital requirement (ECR), stress and scenario analyses, risk mitigation, climate risk; - Assessment of continuous compliance of the solvency-/minimal capital requirements (SCR/MCR) and technical provisions: limit system, SCR projection, stress and scenario analyses, technical provisions - 4.
+Conclusions and strategy review and - 5.
 Appendix.